 - Submit and Approve for when all reports go to a single approver

-- Advanced Approval for more complex flows
+- Advanced Approval for more complex workflows

 Submit and Close

-New policies have Submit and Close enabled by default.
 This is a workflow where no approval occurs in Expensify.

 What happens after submission?
 The report state becomes Closed and is available to view by the user set in Submit reports to and any Policy Admins.
 A closed report requires no further action.